Cooking Perfect Prime Rib - Standing Rib Roast - Rib Roast

 I was given the honor of cooking Christmas dinner this year for my family of 20 relatives.
 Since we're big eaters I did an 18 pound 7-rib roast and a roast goose.
 Both turned out delicious, but I know that I couldn't have pulled it off without your awesome website.
 It told me exactly what to order from the butcher, what I was looking for on my thermometer, and your responses to other people down at the bottom gave me faith that somehow I could pull this whole thing off.
 I did have trouble getting my oven to stay at a constant temperature, and didn't really get any basting liquid out of the roast itself, but having a thermometer for your meat is really the key.
 Thank you for this great website, and I've definitely already sent it to my friends and relatives.
 The pictures were a great help.
 You really covered all the bases!!
 Thank you very much and Merry Christmas. - Tiffany, Toledo, Ohio (12/26/10)

-Thank you very much for your info on this site - it is all perfect!
+Thank you very much for your info on this site – it is all perfect!
 I have been in the food business for 37 years and for your readers who have never cooked a rib roast before, they can read your posting and have all the information they need to make a perfect meal.
 I have cooked rib roast myself for dinner on Christmas for over 20 years.
-I always have the best cut of meat and my calibrated thermo.
-Kudos and happy holidays. - Bob Downes, Food Service Professional (12/22/10)
+I always have the best cut of meat and my calibrated thermometer.
+Kudos and happy holidays. – Bob Downes, Food Service Professional (12/22/10)

 I am Italian, but I loved prime rib from the first time I ate it in Boston.
 Then I ate it In New York, and when I came back home (in Rome) I wanted to try to make homemade prime rib.
 I printed off all the images from your site and I went to my butcher.
 He was soooo curious about what I wanted to do.
-I was a little afraid he wouldn't understand or couldn't do the cut - instead he did a great job!
+I was a little afraid he wouldn’t understand or couldn’t do the cut – instead he did a great job!
+I invested in a good meat thermometer, and I made my delicious prime rib, with the congratulation of my husband (who eats prime rib every time he flies to the U.S.) and my guests (it was their first first prime rib).
+Thank you so much! – Paola, Rome, Italy (12/21/10)

 This is the third year I have hosted a family Prime Rib dinner and following your recipe every year it has been absolutely perfect.
 This weekend was no exception, I cooked a 19+ pound beast and it was done to perfection and there was barely a slice left over.
 Thank you for the detailed instructions and for making prime rib so simple.